CdmMandalorian/MagicMirror/README.md

 # Description

 The Magic Mirror project, is an application displayed into a Double-Sided Mirror reflecting an ongoing stream of Data via a Raspberry Pi 3.
-Personalized  with results for the Weather, Date, Time, headlining news, and Calendar/Scheduler updating continuously for the family to experience publicly.
+Personalized  with results for the Weather, Date, Time, Headlining News, Now Playing Spotify Display and Calendar/Scheduler updating continuously for the family to experience publicly.
 Integrated with Google Calendar, and Samsung Calendar, to display full
 Calendar Scheduler for mobile devices.

 Calendar configured to display Football ⚽ Calendar of the Top 6 English Premier League Clubs